 General Motors and the Demise of Streetcars

-When Transportation Quarterly (TQ) published my article General Motors and the Demise of Streetcars in 1997, to my great surprise it created quite a stir among urban transportation professionals.
+When Transportation Quarterly (TQ) published my article General Motors and the Demise of Streetcars in 1997, it surprisingly created quite a stir among urban transportation professionals.
 Some idea of it may be gleaned from the comments in the adjacent column.

-One of the fallacies of the Rail Renaissance was its proponents claim that streetcars had been replaced by buses erroneously and this "error" had to be corrected with the introduction of the modern term, light rail.
-Of course, streetcars/light rail was not more efficient and I believe my article shows that.
+One of the fallacies of the Rail Renaissance was that its proponents' claim that streetcars had mistakenly been replaced by buses and that this "mistake" had to be corrected with the introduction of the modern term, light rail.
+Of course, streetcar/light rail was not a more efficient mode at all, and my article shows that.

 The subsequent edition of TQ carried a short overview of the subject by TQ editors, a rebuttal by Christopher Zearfoss and comments by Brian Cudahy and Peter Cole.